-You can find these options by going into your Server Settings and selecting Roles.
+You can find these options in the Roles section of your Server Settings.

 Assign permissions with care!
 Certain permissions allow members to make changes to your server and channels.
-These permissions are a great moderation tool, but be wary of who you grant this power.
+These permissions are a great moderation tool, but be wary of who you grant this power to.
 Changes made to your server can’t be undone.

 Server verification levels allow you to control who can send messages in your server.
 Setting a high verification level is a great way to protect your server from spammers or raids.
-You can find this option by going into your Server Settings and selecting Moderation.
+You can find this option in the Safety Setup section of your Server Settings.

 When enabled, server-wide two-factor authentication (2FA) requires all of your moderators and administrators to have 2FA enabled on their accounts in order to take administrative actions, like deleting messages.
 You can read more about 2FA here.

-By requiring all admin accounts to have 2FA turned on, you protect your server from malicious users who might try to compromise one of your moderators or administrators accounts and then make unwanted changes to your server.
+By requiring all admin accounts to have 2FA turned on, you protect your server from malicious users who might try to compromise one of your moderators' or administrators' accounts and then make unwanted changes to your server.
 If you are the server owner, you can enable the 2FA requirement for moderation in the Safety Setup section of your Server Settings.

 You must have 2FA enabled on your own account before you can enable this option!

-You can find this option by going to your Server Settings and selecting Moderation.
+You can find this option in the Safety Setup section of your Server Settings.